xiyaowong/link-visitor.nvim/README.md

-lv.links_in_buffer(bufnr?) -- Open links in the buffer, current buffer by default lv.link_under_cursor() -- Open link under the cursor(search in current line) lv.link_near_cursor() -- Open link near the cursor(search in current line) lv.visit(url) -- Open the url
+lv.links_in_buffer(bufnr?) -- Open links in the buffer, current buffer by default lv.link_under_cursor() -- Open link under the cursor(search in current line) lv.link_near_cursor() -- Open link near the cursor(search in current line) lv.link_nearest() -- Open the nearest link to the current position(Search in the whole buffer) lv.visit(url) -- Open the url
 ```